-Any kind of achievements, publications or Recognition are very important for scholarships.
+Any achievements, publications or recognition are very important for scholarships.

-Any achievements matter including among top 5% in the class, Oratory competitions, Paper publications, Winning any types of sports competition, Top employee for the month etc. Use these achievements to strengthen your scholarship application.
+Any achievements matter.
+This includes being among the top 5% in the class, oratory competitions, paper publications, winning any types of sports competition, top employee of the month, etc. Use these achievements to strengthen your scholarship application.

-Make sure you provide documentation with proof of any kind if you have with your scholarship application.
+Make sure you provide documentation as evidence of your achievements with your scholarship application.